AnikSR/BashNotes/README.md

   1. Linux man pages.
   2. The Linux Command Line, A complete introduction by William E. Shotts, Jr. Published 2012
   3. How Linux Works: What Every Superuser Should Know 2E by Brian Ward.
+Published 2015
   4. Various sites on the internet including stackoverflow.com